nidhisingh5958/inventory_pulse/COMPOSIO_ISSUES_AND_SOLUTIONS.md

 While Composio promises simplified API integrations, the reality involves significant friction due to documentation gaps, authentication complexities, and reliability issues.
 The hybrid approach with fallback mechanisms proved essential for maintaining project functionality and reliability.

-**Key Findings:**
-1. Never rely solely on Composio - always have fallback mechanisms
-2. Invest in robust error handling - Composio errors are often unclear
-3. Document everything - your debugging steps will help future development
-4. Test extensively - Composio behavior can be inconsistent
-5. Use direct APIs as production fallbacks for critical functionality

 ---

 **Last Updated**: October 2025